 I greatly enjoy working with adolescents and middle school-age students and helping them achieve their academic potential.
 My tutoring experience extends back more than a decade.
 Since early high school, I have tutored both peers and younger students.
 My students have included special education, gifted, English Language Learners, music/arts students and students with disabilities.
 I have tutored math up to Calculus AP; English Writing, Reading Comprehension and College Essay instruction; Science through AP Physics; and test preparation for GRE, ACT, SAT as well as state-mandated tests in Illinois and Michigan.
 Finally, I majored in and am pursuing a Master's Degree in the field of social science.
 The Master's in Education program at Depaul is preparing me to teach students from a variety of cultural and linguistic backgrounds at the secondary level.

-University of Michigan - BA with Highest Honors, Social Science, Latin American Studies
+Undergraduate Degree: University of Michigan - Bachelors, Social Science, Latin American Studies